awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_ai-opt-out_create.md

 ## Deleting an AI services opt\-out policy<a name="delete-ai-opt-out-policy-procedure"></a>

-When signed in to your organization's master account, you can delete a policy that you no longer need in your organization\.
+When signed in to your organization's management account, you can delete a policy that you no longer need in your organization\.

 Before you can delete a policy, you must first detach it from all attached entities\.